 The highway (Route 20) is divided between Levis (south of Quebec) and Montreal — a distance of 110 km.
 Montreal benefited as a result of its location at the junction of the mighty St Lawrence and the Ottawa River, both important to the early fur trade.
 It later in the age of steam becoming the major inland seaport for Canada, and the point where cargoes were transferred to trains to and from Canada’s vast interior.

 From Montreal, the Trans-Canada heads northwest, as Route 40 in Quebec and then #417 in Ontario, nuzzling beside the Ottawa River, and then moving inland away from the River.
 The highway heads toward Ottawa, the nation’s capital.
 Montreal is an island, so has many bridges over the various rivers that surround it

 Montreal is a vast metropolis, and is said (by the New York Times) the cheapest way to feel like you’re in Europe.
 The city packages a European sense of style into a North American big city, with great shopping, fine dining, and incredible nightlife.

 Montreal By-pass Toll-Route

 Recently, Quebec opened Autoroute #30, a southern detour (TOLL) route around Montreal, which allows truckers and those not wishing to stop in Montreal to bypass the city.

 NOTE: FOR THE COVID-19 STATE OF EMERGENCY: The A-30 southern bypass around Montreal was toll-free.
-As of start of June, this HAS ENDED.
+As of June 2020, this HAS ENDED.
 Regular tolls are now back in service.